Opendigitalradio/ODR-AudioEnc/README.md

 JACK input: Instead of -i (file input) or -d (ALSA input), use -j *name*, where *name* specifies the JACK name for the encoder:

-    dabplus-enc -j myenc -l -b $BITRATE -f raw -o $DST
+    odr-audioencoder -j myenc -l -b $BITRATE -f raw -o $DST

 The samplerate of the JACK server should be 32kHz or 48kHz.

 Scenario *local file through snd-aloop*
 ---------------------------------------
 Play some local audio source from a file, with ZMQ output for ODR-DabMux.
-The problem with playing a file is that *dabplus-enc* cannot directly be used, because ODR-DabMux does not back-pressure the encoder, which will therefore encode much faster than realtime.
+The problem with playing a file is that *odr-audioencoder* cannot directly be used, because ODR-DabMux does not back-pressure the encoder, which will therefore encode much faster than realtime.

 While this issue is sorted out, the following trick is a very flexible solution: use the